lnls-dig/bpm-cfg/README.md

 ### 0. Run scripts inside 00-ethswitch-configure to configure the Switch

+Before running the scripts be sure to have a USB stick with the file "config-switch-dig" connected in the switch "Aux Port"

-    ./00-ethswitch-configure/ethswitch-configure.sh <TFTP server address>
+    ./00-ethswitch-configure/ethswitch-configure.sh

-For example for a TFTP server in 10.0.17.38:
+For example:

-    ./00-ethswitch-configure/ethswitch-configure.sh 10.0.17.38
+    ./00-ethswitch-configure/ethswitch-configure.sh

 ### 1. Run scripts inside 01-mch-configure to configure the MCH